 Nevertheless, it has some roadblocks and risks to consider for this model.
 For instance, finding the right private label manufacturers to collaborate with is a challenge.
 Manufacturers can’t guarantee defect-free batches as well, even when a prototype is perfect.

 Like the private label model, the white-label model is similar.
 The retailers apply their brand names and resell generic products purchased from a supplier.
 This is common in the beauty and wellness industries, but more difficult to encounter in other niches.

 One problem with white labeling is demand.
 You’re stuck with whatever you order, and most of these companies set a minimum production quantity.
 If you can’t sell it, you’ll have to live with it.
 Consider this option when you’re willing to work full-time on your business and know your product is in demand.

 As the name suggests, wholesaling is a business model where an eCommerce store offers products in large quantities at discount rates.
 Wholesaling used to be mostly a B2B business practice.
 But thanks to the internet, anyone can offer wholesale as a C2B or B2C practice.

 The margins for wholesale are typically good compared to dropshipping, which we’ll cover later on, but not as profitable as manufacturing.
-Buying in this way still carries risk because you can not see the guarantee of the purchase requirement
+Buying in this way still carries risk because you can not see the guarantee of of of of of the purchase requirement.

 A similar model to Dropshipping that we want to share with you is Print-on-demand.
 You sell custom designs on a variety of products like t-shirts, hoodies, leggings, mugs, phone cases, and canvases without paying for a product until you make the sale.
 When a customer orders a product with the design, a third-party printing service creates packs, and ships the order.